Holistic Health Talk

 Yes, I say you shouldn’t eat the same food every day because over exposure to a food often results in sensitivity to that food.
 Eggs are one of the most common foods that we develop sensitivities to.
 Food sensitivities usually go hand in hand with Candida.
 So eggs should not be eaten everyday, because this will increase the chances of developing a food sensitivity.
 There should be variety in the diet.

-Here’s what I eat for breakfast and all other meals — meat and steamed vegetables which may consist of any of the following:
+Here are some of the acceptable foods — meat and steamed vegetables which may consist of any of the following:

 • buffalo burgers